 When the contractor and sub-contractor review the information and identify the gaps in the information or clarification, they raise the Request for Information (RFI).
 RFI in construction is raised at every stage of the project so that all relevant information’s are collated and reviewed before commencing the execution process.

 In case of missing information or any gap in the information, the contractor informed the client (local authorities or Project Sponsors) regarding that so that any delay or any additional costs are recorded adequately.

 RFI in construction plays a very important role for the contractor to make sure the project executes as per the agreed program and budget.
 And if the contractor identifies that there is a huge information gap (supplied by the designers or the project sponsor) and they are not adequate to proceed, the contractor would simply raise the concerns to the client.

-In this case, the contractor will raise an early warning to the client and inform that those information gaps would lead to delay the project programme and it may cost additional fund too.
+In this case, the contractor will raise an early warning to the client and inform that those information gaps would lead to a delay in the project program and it may cost additional funds too.
 A revised programme and fee estimate will be shared once those information’s are provided by the project sponsor or design consultant.

 Who are the Key Stakeholders of RFI Process?

 Key Stakeholders are those who directly control and influence the project.
 Following are the key stakeholders of the RFI Process.

 - Project Sponsors and Local Authorities

 - Contractor and Sub-Contractors

 Following are the recommended steps to raise the RFI in an efficient manner: